-Tension in the quadriceps tendon keeps you from falling when going down stairs and allows you to sit down slowly instead of just dropping into a chair.
+Tension in the quadriceps tendon keeps you from falling when going downstairs and allows you to sit down slowly instead of just dropping into a chair.
 The tendon maintains this tension to hold or control the movement of your knee.
 This means that bending or straightening your knee isn’t just all or nothing – you can bend your knee slightly and hold that position.

 What does the quadriceps tendon do?

-In normal everyday activities like standing the quadriceps tendon keeps our knee straight and straightens the knee with every step we take.
+In everyday activities like standing the quadriceps tendon keeps our knee straight and straightens the knee with every step we take.
 During downhill running the tendon controls the amount that the knee bends to keep you from stumbling.
-Tendons absorbs kinetic energy to transfer it into the muscle or Tibia.
+Tendons absorb kinetic energy to transfer it into the muscle or Tibia.

 Lateral Collateral ligament injury, Lateral Collateral ligament sprain, Lateral Collateral ligament tear, knee LCL injury, knee meniscus tears